Ancient Manuscripts showcase the civilization of West Africans during the Middle Ages.

 Know Before You Go

-Part of part of the manuscripts could be visited in the "Bibliothèques familiales des Imams Essayouti" a few years ago.
+Some of the manuscripts can be visited in the "Bibliothèques familiales des Imams Essayouti" a few years ago.
 In September of 2013, a suicide bombing in the vicinity of the library shuddered some basic structures, but these were restored in 2015.
 The British Library is now undertaking the digitization of these libraries in situ in Timbuktu, where work is underway in the Imam Essayouti library since October 2017.